 After adding a new life bird for Manhattan yesterday, I was thrilled to add another one today, one that I was not at all expecting to see.
 There are some birds missing from my life Manhattan list for which I am always on watch, most notably, Common Raven, which can fly over any time and has been appearing more often in Manhattan this year; or Canvasback, or Boat-tailed Grackle.

 Blue-winged Teal, however, has not been reported on eBird in Manhattan since 2009, even though it appears frequently in Brooklyn and nearby New Jersey (the Meadowlands).
 I have no idea why these birds avoid Manhattan!
 I suspect that they occur in flyovers, particularly in the fall, but few birders watch the skies for flyover ducks.
 There must be at least twenty birds I deemed more likely to join my life list than this one.

 For nearly everyone this was a life Central Park bird.
-It was my 225th lifetime Manhattan species.

 Year birds for me today included Yellow-rumped Warbler, Green Heron, and Blue-headed Vireo.